Racing & Mulch & Being

 Saturday of the past week, just three days ago I accepted the invitation from Jeff and Dave Lumbert to have a look at the race car they are building in anticipation of the coming racing season.

 Drag racing is not for everyone.
 The tao of conceiving, constructing-by-hand a 1,500 horsepower quarter mile race car is one of many ways-of-life similar in dedication to becoming a master gardener.
-A short cut of any kind is absurd, when the stakes are outsized.
+A short cut of any kind is absurd, when the stakes are so outsized.
 That is, when excellence is what you have in mind.
-A life time’s experience, combined with a durable “dream”, and time+money+effort+care (much more too) is the cost of creating a beautiful/quick and safe race car.
+A life time’s experience, combined with a durable “dream”, and time+money+effort+care is the cost of creating a beautiful/quick and safe race car.
 Strictly speaking a safe race car is oxymoronic.
 Still safety is paramount.
 Two red fire bottles are mounted and distribution lines are attached, if fire suppression should ever be needed.

 Not unlike the feeling of awe that comes when standing before the statue of Winged Victory of Samothrace at the Louvre museum.
 The mind goes no further.